-Are We Ready for the Threats of Climate Change to Coastal and Low-lying Places?
+Climate Change Threats to Coastal and Low-lying Places

-Home / Climate Adaptation / Are We Ready for the Threats of Climate Change to Coastal and Low-lying Places?
+Home / Climate Adaptation / Climate Change Threats to Coastal and Low-lying Places

 climate change challenges

-This interesting article from The Economist titled, “Climate change is a remorseless threat to the world’s coasts” shares enriching information on the effects of climate change around the world and what some cities are doing about it.
+This interesting article from The Economist, “Climate change is a remorseless threat to the world’s coasts,” shares enriching information on the effects of climate change around the world and what some cities are doing about it.

-In fact, the city was inundated before in 1953 when a strong hurricane hit the country killing almost 2000 people and flooding 9% of its farmland.
+In fact, the city was inundated in 1953 when a strong hurricane hit the country, killing almost 2000 people and flooding 9% of its farmland.

 What happened in the Netherlands can also happen to other cities exposed to storm surges.
-Around the world, a total of 1.6 million kilometres of coastline between 140 countries is exposed to storm surges.
-Then there are a billion people that live in areas less than 10 meters above sea level which makes them vulnerable to coastal flooding, storm surges, and sea levels rising.
+Around the world, 1.6 million kilometres of coastline between 140 countries are exposed to storm surges.

 The sea level will continue to rise

 According to the article, a centimetre rise in sea level accounts for the 3 trillion tonnes of ice melting.
-And the sea level will continue to rise as the world is warming up.
+The sea level will continue to rise as the world warms.

 climate adaptation pacific islands atolls